-When you create the VCNs, determine how many IP addresses your cloud resources in each VCN require.
+When you create the VCN, determine how many IP addresses your cloud resources in each subnet require.
 Using the Classless Inter-Domain Routing (CIDR) notation, specify a subnet mask and a network address range that's large enough for the required IP addresses.

 After you create a VCN, you can't change its address range.

 When you design the subnets, consider your traffic flow and security requirements.
 Attach all the resources within a specific tier or role to the same subnet, which can serve as a security boundary.

 Use security lists to define ingress and egress rules that apply to the entire subnet.